 Key Melbourne Cup dates in history

-The first incarnation of the Melbourne Cup was in 1861, on a Thursday, and it is now one of the most time honoured sporting events in Australian history, running every year since.
+- The first incarnation of the Melbourne Cup was run on a Thursday way back in 1861.
+It is now one of the most time-honoured sporting events in Australian history, running every year since.
 It even survived the two World Wars.

-After starting small, the event quickly gathered steam and, by 1873, it was so popular, that people were shirking their work and family responsibilities to make sure they were able to watch the race.
+- After starting small, the event quickly gathered steam and, by 1873, it was so popular that people were shirking their work and family responsibilities to make sure they were able to watch the race.
 This led to it being declared a public holiday by authorities in Victoria that year.

-The first bookmakers were given licences to operate at Flemington in 1882.
+- The first bookmakers were given licences to operate at Flemington in 1882.
 The TAB first operated that year, although it wasn’t a recognised entity until 1961.

 - The race was dominated by Australian-trained horses until 1993, when Vintage Crop became the first international raider to win the Melbourne Cup.
 These days, there are often 30 or more nominations from overseas horses.

-Australia loves punting on the Melbourne Cup
+Tips on how to bet on the Melbourne Cup

 We mentioned it’s the biggest single punting event in Australia and we weren’t lying.
 Australians drop more than $200 million on the race each year – that’s about nine bucks per head of population.
 It’s an amazing figure, but there are riches to be made.